liferay/clay/clayui.com/content/docs/news/index.md

 ## Clay site release

-Clay launches its documentation site to provide developer envolved in the CSS system process.
-This guideline is created to let you understand the boundaries of this pattern library a help using the interactions patterns created by Liferay.
+Clay launches its documentation site to provide developer involvement in the CSS system process.
+This guideline is created to explain the boundaries of this pattern library and to help you use the interaction patterns created by Liferay.